-- (1) The stock options granted in 2014-2016 have a ten-year term, and vest 25% per year commencing on the first anniversary of the grant date, subject to the executive's continued employment through the applicable vesting date.
+(1) The stock options granted in 2016 have a ten-year term, and vest 25% per year commencing on the first anniversary of the grant date, subject to the executive's continued employment through the applicable vesting date.
 In the event of the termination of an executive's employment (other than for "cause" (as defined in the Legacy Avantor Equity Plan)), any then-unvested options will be immediately forfeited for no consideration, and any then-vested options will remain outstanding and exercisable for 180 days following such termination, subject to earlier expiration of the option.

-In November 2017, in connection with the acquisition of VWR and the subsequent restructuring, the Company exercised its right to repurchase a portion of Mr. Stubblefield's vested and unvested options and restricted shares, as applicable, in exchange for a combination of cash, our common stock and shares of our junior convertible preferred stock.
-The table reflects the effects of these repurchases and the repricing of any options in connection therewith. - (2) The stock options granted in 2017 and 2018 vest as follows: 60% vest annually on the date of grant over four years and the remaining 40% vested upon the occurrence of our initial public offering, in each case subject to the executive's continued employment.
+(2) The stock options granted in 2017 and 2018 vest as follows: 60% vest annually on the date of grant over four years and the remaining 40% vested upon the occurrence of our initial public offering, in each case subject to the executive's continued employment.
 In the event of a change in control prior to an applicable vesting date, any then unvested time-vesting options shall vest, subject to the named executive officer's continued employment through each such date.
 In the event of the termination of an executive's employment (other than for "cause" (as defined in the Vail Plan)), any then-unvested options will be immediately forfeited for no consideration, and any then- vested options will remain outstanding and exercisable for 180 days following such termination, subject to earlier expiration of the option.
-In the event of such executive's termination for "cause," all options, whether exercisable or not, will be immediately forfeited for no consideration. - (3) The stock options granted in February 2020 vest at a rate of 25% per year on each anniversary of the date of grant and the stock options granted on January 2, 2020, vest at a rate of one-third per year on each anniversary of the date of grant, in each case, subject to the named executive officer's continued employment through such date. - (4) Restricted stock units vest at a rate of 25% per year on each anniversary of the date of grant with the exception of the restricted stock units granted on January 2, 2020, which vest at a rate of one-third per year on each anniversary of the date of grant, in each case, subject to the named executive officer's continued employment through such date.

-- (5) Market value is calculated based on the closing price of Avantor's Common Stock on December 31, 2021 as reported on the NYSE (\$42.14 per share). - (6) Represents the number of PSUs at maximum level attainment.
+In the event of such executive's termination for "cause," all options, whether exercisable or not, will be immediately forfeited for no consideration.

+- (3) The stock options granted in February 2020 and thereafter vest at a rate of 25% per year on each anniversary of the date of grant and the stock options granted on January 2, 2020, vest at a rate of one-third per year on each anniversary of the date of grant, in each case, subject to the named executive officer's continued employment through such date. - (4) Restricted stock units vest at a rate of 25% per year on each anniversary of the date of grant with the exception of the restricted stock units granted on January 2, 2020, which vest at a rate of one-third per year on each anniversary of the date of grant, in each case, subject to the named executive officer's continued employment through such date. - (5) Market value is calculated based on the closing price of Avantor's Common Stock on December 30, 2022 as reported on the NYSE (\$21.09 per share). - (6) Represents the number of PSUs at maximum level attainment.
 PSUs vest, if at all, subject to attainment of the applicable performance metrics at the end of the three-year performance period.